eriktoger/learn_azure/README.md

 The goal of this repo is to hold the code for various Azure resources.

 # Environment variables:
-- Backend are added to appsettings.Development.json and appsettings.Development.json.
+- Non sensitive Backend variables are added to appsettings.Development.json and appsettings.Development.json.
+- Sensitive secrets are added locally via "dotnet user-secrets".
+- And to production it is handle under Environments variable in azure.
+    - PRIMARY_CONNECTION_STRING : connection string to azure
+    - STATISTIC_ID :  The Id to my statistic object in the database
 - Frontend are locally added to .env and for Production they needs to be added to [Settings in github](https://github.com/eriktoger/learn_azure/settings/environments).
+    - VITE_BACKEND_URL: The url to the backend

 # Currently:
-- [Backend / WebApi](etogerbackend.azurewebsites.net): A simple backend that will be connected to a frontend and a database (SQL)
+- [Backend / WebApi](https://etogerbackend.azurewebsites.net): A app service written in .net
-- [Frontend](https://witty-wave-01133fe0f.5.azurestaticapps.net/): A simple frontend (Static web app) that will be connected to the backend.
+- [Frontend](https://witty-wave-01133fe0f.5.azurestaticapps.net/): A static web app written in Typescript/React
+- Database: A Cosmos DB instance.